 What is a Document Management Specialist?

-Career Description Implement and administer enterprise-wide document management systems and related procedures that allow organizations to capture, store, retrieve, share, and destroy electronic records and documents.
+Document Management Specialist Job Description Implement and administer enterprise-wide document management systems and related procedures that allow organizations to capture, store, retrieve, share, and destroy electronic records and documents.

-Daily Life Of a Document Management Specialist
+Life As a Document Management Specialist

 - Exercise security surveillance over document processing, reproduction, distribution, storage, or archiving.